Kyrrego/academic_resume_YunruiZhang/content/authors/admin/_index.md

     url: https://www.tsinghua.edu.cn/en/ # English URL of THU

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include MRI & MRSI imaging, multi-modal biomedical imaging and surgical robots.
+bio: Hi!
+I am Yunrui Zhang (张芸睿), a final-year (senior) undergraduate student majoring in Automation at Tsinghua University.
+My research interests lie broadly in the intersection of advanced healthcare and engineering, including Magnetic Resonance Imaging (MRI) & Magnetic Resonance Spectroscopy Imaging (MRSI), multi-modal biomedical imaging and surgical robotics.

 # Interests to show in About widget
 interests: